FitTogether/FitTogether/README.md

 Be Sure To Add a Git Ignore File To Reduce Git Issues
 ===============

-Here is a basic ignor file for XCode: https://www.gitignore.io/api/xcode
+Here is a basic ignore file for XCode: https://www.gitignore.io/api/xcode